 The Organising and Scientific Committees are delighted with the program interest!
 Notifications have been emailed to everyone who submitted an abstract.
 The full Congress program is now available.
-To secure your place in the program registration is required by the extended early bird deadline 21 May 2016.

 Secure your Place at ICI 2016!

 Welcome from the Lord Mayor of the City of Melbourne

 Click below to watch the video from the Lord Mayor of the City of Melbourne, Robert Doyle.

 Please click here to see details about ICI 2016 Patrons!

 Click below to see an invitation from Nobel Laureate, Prof. Peter Doherty, to attend ICI2016 and to see what Melbourne has to offer!

 Welcome letter from Jose Villadangos, President of the 16th International Congress of Immunology, Melbourne

 On behalf of the International Union of Immunological Societies and the Australasian Society for Immunology, I join our patrons in inviting you to Melbourne in August, 2016 for the 16th edition of the International Congress of Immunology (ICI).
 As the largest meeting in its field, the ICI 2016 is an event not to be missed if you want to keep abreast of the latest developments in immunology research and clinical practice.